abhisheksingh87/starter-cookbook/content/recipes/how-to-create-a-recipe.md

 categories = ["recipes"]
-tags = ["create recipe", "new recipe"] summary = "Steps to create a blank recipe page is outlined in this recipe" title = "How to Create a Recipe" date = 2020-09-01T10:55:46-05:00
+tags = ["create recipe", "new recipe"] summary = "Steps to create a blank recipe page is outlined in this recipe" title = "Step 2: Configure persistence module" date = 2020-09-01T10:55:46-05:00

 +++